Monsignor Farrell High School

-Monsignor Farrell High School is an American Catholic high school for boys, located in the Oakwood section of Staten Island, New York.
+Monsignor Farrell High School is a Catholic high school for boys, located in the Oakwood section of Staten Island, New York, United States.
 Opened in 1961, the school is named in honor of Monsignor Joseph Farrell, a Catholic priest, as well as a religious, political and community leader on Staten Island.

+In pop culture

+In 1985, filming for the music video of Billy Joel’s top ten hit song You're Only Human (Second Wind), took place outside of the school’s main entrance.